COMQ: A Backpropagation-Free Algorithm for Post-Training Quantization: Proposed Method

-It holds that $\X\Q = (\X\q_1,\ldots,\X\q_{n})$ and $\X\W = (\X\w_1,\ldots,\X\w_{n})$, where $\q_i$ and $\w_i$ are the $i$th column of $\Q$ and $\W$ respectively.
+It holds that $\X\Q = (\X\q_1,\ldots,\X\q_{n})$ and $\X\W = (\X\w_1,\ldots,\X\w_{n})$, where $\q_j$ and $\w_j$ are the $j$-th column of $\Q$ and $\W$ respectively.
 Therefore, we can rewrite the problem \eqref{eq:minW} as

-After fixing the scale factor $\delta$, the terms $\|\delta \X \q_i - \X \w_i\|^2$ for $i=1,\ldots,n$ are independent of each other.
-Hence, we can consider the columns $\q_1,\ldots,\q_{n}$ separately.
+When fixing the scale factor $\delta$, the terms $\|\delta \X \q_j - \X \w_j\|^2$ for $j=1,\ldots,n$ are \emph{independent} of each other.
+Hence, we can update the columns $\q_1,\ldots,\q_{n}$ \emph{in parallel}.
 We apply the coordinate descent method to solve the above problem \eqref{eq:minW}.
-Specifically, we regard the scale factor $\delta$ and all elements in $\Q$ as coordinates.
-In each iteration, we sequentially update the coordinates across all columns in the following order:
+Specifically, we regard the scaling factor $\delta$ and all elements in $\Q$ as individual coordinates.
+In each iteration, we can update the bit-codes across all columns in the same row, i.e., row-wise update, before updating $\delta$:

 \textbf{Initialization}.
 At the beginning of our COMQ method, the scale factor $\delta^0$ should be properly initialized to capture the range of the weight matrix $\W$.
 Typically, the maximum value of $|\W|$ is the default selection in most quantization problems.
 However, this choice overlooks the impact of outliers in the weights on the overall quantization error.
 In order to smooth out these outliers, we consider the average infinity norm of weights across all columns $\W$.
 For the $b$ bits uniform quantization, we use the initialization $\delta^0 = \frac{1}{2^{b-1}}\frac{\sum_{1 \leq i \leq n}\|\w_i\|_{\infty}}{n}$.
-Then the matrix $\Q$ is initialized as $\Q^0 = \frac{\mathbf{W}}{\delta^0}$.
-Note that the initialization $\Q^0$ above is not an actual bit-code matrix as $\mathbf{W}$ is float, but it will become feasible after the 1st iteration as will be shown below.
+Then the matrix $\Q$ is initialized as $\Q^0 = \frac{\W}{\delta^0}$.
+Note that the initialization $\Q^0$ above is not an actual bit-code matrix as $\W$ is float, but it will become feasible after the 1st iteration as will be shown below.

-\textbf{Update}.
+\textbf{$\Q$-Update}.
 Let $\Q^{k-1},\delta^{k-1}$ be the parameters after $k-1$ iterations.
-The updated coordinate $(\q_i^{k})_j$ can be obtained by solving the following problem
+Without loss of generality, we focus on updating an arbitrary column of $\Q$, denoted by $\q$, where the column index $j$ is omitted for notational simplicity.
+Suppose the coordinates $q^{k}_t$ for $1\leq t\leq i-1$, have been updated in the $k$-th iteration.
+Note that $\X\q = \sum_{t=1}^m q_t \x_t$, with $\x_t$ being the $t$-th column of $\X$.
+Coordinate descent calls for solving the following problem to obtain $q^{k}_i$: